Tigra: Tigra

 The transformation also resolved the conflicts between the human and feline aspects of her personality.
 Tigra could now exploit the full range and ferocity of her abilities without fear of going so far that she would lose control of her actions, and she could also indulge her natural feline inclinations (such as hunting and chasing prey for enjoyment) without feeling guilty or self-conscious.
 This integration was confirmed in concrete ways immediately upon the team's return to Earth.
 Tigra performed a sport dive off the highest span of the Golden Gate Bridge, exhibiting no signs of any injury or fear of the water.
 She also terminated her ongoing relationship with Hank Pym, explaining that although she no longer felt a cat-like need to seek affection at every opportunity, she had no conventional human desire to be tied down to one mate, either.

 She was captured by Graviton at one point, but freed the Avengers from him.
 Around this time, the Arthurian Lady of the Lake summoned the West Coast Avengers to England to aid the superhero team Excalibur.
 With the others, Tigra ventured into the realm of limbo to help stop Doctor Doom's mad plans to gain power at the cost of killing everyone in Britain.

 Tigra briefly left the West Coast Avengers in a dispute over the Avengers' policy against killing.
 Tigra stated that she believed by her very nature that killing prey was sometimes necessary.
-She joined Mockingbird and the Moon Knight in forming an independent group.
+She joined Mockingbird and Moon Knight in forming an independent group.

 After returning to the team, Tigra inexplicably underwent another "inversion" and transformed into a more animal-like feline form, losing her human intellect completely and becoming a danger to her fellow Avengers.
 This was possibly due to the reality-warping machinations of Immortus, who at the time sought to distract the team so as to have unimpeded access to the Scarlet Witch.
 Tigra was forcibly shrunken down to sub-house cat size by Hank Pym and kept in a cage in his lab while the team tended to other urgent matters.
 She escaped and traveled into suburbia, where she lived as a wild animal.
-She was ultimately rescued and restored to her former appearance and stability by noted witch Agatha Harkness, who was an associate of the West Coast Avengers at the time.
+She was ultimately rescued and restored to her former appearance and stability by Agatha Harkness, who was an associate of the West Coast Avengers at the time.